bellcom/sf-os2web/web/modules/custom/ballerup_d7_migration/README.md

     drush migrate:import ballerup_d7_node_indholdside
     ```

+## Migration fixes
+Some parts were too complication or not possible to be solved by only running the migrations.
+They require extra scripts to run after the migration is done.
+See *scripts* directory
+* drush scr scripts/migrate_fix_publish_status.php

+  Fixing the publish status of the node.

+* drush scr scripts/remove_inline_pictures.php

+  Body field might come with inline pictures/files.
+This script removes that.

+* URL ```/admin/config/system/delete-orphans```

+  Delete the orphaned paragraphs.

 __NB*__ This migration involves entities manual creation, and when run multiple times database is left with orphaned entities.
 It is _not recommended_ to run this migratons multiple times on a __production database__.